Sweden shooting victims: Syria refugee Salim Iskef shot dead after fleeing war

 Sweden shooting victims: Syria refugee Salim Iskef was killed in massacre having fled the war

-Salim Iskef, 29 is among the 10 people killed in the Örebro massacre
+Salim Iskef among 10 killed in Örebro massacre after fleeing Syria war for more secure life

 A Syrian refugee who fled the war in 2015 has been named as one of the victims of the Örebro school massacre.